On-Campus Courses by Session

 Course Description

 What makes great business leaders effective problem-solvers?
-In this two-week course, students will step into the world of business consulting and decision-making.
+In this two-week course, students will step into the world of business problem-solving and decision-making.
 Guided by Dartmouth faculty and industry practitioners, participants will learn how to analyze complex challenges, generate creative solutions, and communicate recommendations persuasively.

 By the end of the course, participants will not only better understand how businesses make decisions but also develop tools they can use in school, leadership roles, and future careers.